Ken Olisa: Honours and appointments

 Olisa was appointed Officer of the Order of the British Empire in the 2010 Birthday Honours for services to homeless people in London, a Commander of the Order of St John in 2017 and a Knight Bachelor in the 2018 New Year Honours for services to business and philanthropy.
 Olisa was appointed Lord-Lieutenant of Greater London on 29 May 2015.

 In 2018, he was awarded honorary doctorates by Kingston University and by Nottingham Trent University.
 He received a further honorary doctorate from the University of Worcester in 2019. and from the University of Westminster in 2023.

 Olisa is a Freeman of the City of London.
 He is Founder and Chairman of the Powerlist Foundation (now the Aleto Foundation).

 He is a Fellow of the British Computer Society since 2006, as well as a Life Fellow of the Royal Society of Arts and a Life Fellow of the Institute of Directors.

-His past appointments include serving as Master of the Worshipful Company of Information Technologists, Director of the Thomson Reuters Foundation, member of the Government's Women's Enterprise Taskforce; Governor of the Peabody Trust for ten years; non-executive director of the West Lambeth NHS Trust; and a start-up regulator twice: first as an inaugural Postal Services Commissioner, from 2001 to 2004, and as a board member of the Independent Parliamentary Standards Authority, the body charged with managing the expenses, pay and pensions of members of parliament.
+His past appointments include Master of the Worshipful Company of Information Technologists, Director of the Thomson Reuters Foundation, member of the Government's Women's Enterprise Taskforce; Governor of the Peabody Trust for ten years; non-executive director of the West Lambeth NHS Trust; and a start-up regulator twice: first as an inaugural Postal Services Commissioner, from 2001 to 2004, and as a board member of the Independent Parliamentary Standards Authority, the body charged with managing the expenses, pay and pensions of members of parliament.

 On 19 March 2019, Olisa greeted Queen Elizabeth II and the Duchess of Cambridge at the opening of the newly refurbished Bush House.

 On 17 May 2021, Olisa became High Bailiff and Searcher of the Sanctuary at Westminster Abbey in succession to Sir Roy Strong.
 In that role, he took part in the 2023 Coronation.
 In October 2021, Olisa was elected as an Honorary Bencher of the Inner Temple.

 In 2025 Olisa was elected Honorary Fellow of the Royal Academy of Engineering.